BROOKELAB/Influenza-virus-DI-identification-pipeline/tutorial/Tutorial.md

 ![Alt text](../docs/benchmarks.jpg?raw=true "Benchmarks")

-Our benchmarks with synthetic and real datasets show that these values increase accuracy of the pipeline
+Our benchmarks with synthetic and real datasets show that these values for bowtie2 and ViReMa increase accuracy of the pipeline

 <pre>
 bowtie2  --score-min  'L,0,-0.3'